maylay/postActiv/CONFIGURE.md

 * daemon (boolean, default false): Wather to use queuedaemon.
 False means you'll use OpportunisticQM plugin.

-* subsystem (enum["db", "stomp"], default 'db'): Which kind of queueserver to use.
-Values include "db" for our hacked-together database queuing (no other server required) and "stomp" for a stomp server.
+* subsystem (enum["db", "stomp", "redis"], default 'db'): Which kind of queueserver to use.
+Values include "db" for our hacked-together database queuing (no other server required), "stomp" for a stomp server, and "redis" for a Redis server.

 * stomp_server (string, default null): "broker URI" for stomp server.
     Something like "tcp://hostname:61613".
 More complicated ones are possible;